Frequently Asked Questions

 glsuser [-u <username>]

-The default HPCC allocation is used to run a job when no allocation is specified in the qsub command line.
+The default HPC allocation is used to run a job when no allocation is specified in the qsub command line.

 You can override this by using the following command: